What Traditional Foods Can Teach Us About Healthier Eating

 - Buy organic, non-GMO foods as much as possible.
 The traditional diets mentioned above did not contain pesticides, herbicides, fungicides, GMOs, etc.

-- Buy foods free of refined sugar, harmful chemicals, and inflammatory oils.
+- Toss the Toxins in your food.
+Buy foods free of refined sugar, harmful chemicals, and inflammatory oils.
 Traditional diets contained no additives or highly processed foods.

 - Eat plenty of whole, fresh foods.
 If you can, buy local and in-season, all the better for nutrient quality.